Dynamical symmetry breaking in Yang-Mills geometrodynamics: New local non-Abelian conserved currents

 The conclusion is that we built through the imposed equations (\ref{LCcurr1}-\ref{LCcurr2}) two locally conserved currents.
-Even as important as that is that one lies on the local plane one, and the other on the local plane two as defined by the diagonalization at every point in spacetime of the Yang-Mills stress-energy tensor.
-Therefore these are local energy-momentum currents.
+Even as important as that is that one lies on plane one, and the other on plane two at every point in spacetime.
 The analysis on conserved charges and even a general treatment on conserved currents can be found in references \cite{JS}$^{-}$\cite{JSSET}.
-It is now time to study the interaction of a source of non-Abelian and gravitational fields with an external agent also source of similar fields, and through perturbative techniques to prove the evolution of symmetries, as an evolution of local planes of Yang-Mills stress-energy diagonalization.
+It is now time to study the interaction of a source of Abelian, non-Abelian and gravitational fields with an external agent also source of similar fields, and through perturbative techniques to prove the evolution of symmetries, as an evolution of local planes of stress-energy diagonalization.
+We will also study the evolution of the local planes of field strength block diagonalization.